core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdGroupPoliciesBandwidthBandwidthLimits.md

 HasLimitDown returns a boolean if a field has been set.

+### SetLimitDownNil

+`func (o *NetworksNetworkIdGroupPoliciesBandwidthBandwidthLimits) SetLimitDownNil(b bool)`

+ SetLimitDownNil sets the value for LimitDown to be an explicit nil

+### UnsetLimitDown
+`func (o *NetworksNetworkIdGroupPoliciesBandwidthBandwidthLimits) UnsetLimitDown()`

+UnsetLimitDown ensures that no value is present for LimitDown, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)